Providence, Rhode Island

 Academic facilities include classrooms, the chocolate and sugar lab, and the baking technology lab.
 CAFE, the Culinary Arts Foodservice Exposition, is an addition to the Harborside Academic Center and features state-of-the-art kitchens and laboratories, bakeshops, a food science and product development lab, and the Cintas Dining Room used by culinary arts students.
 HAC also contains a Starbucks®, Red Sauce Pizza & Pasta, the University Office of Culinary Education, microbiology lab, a multimedia center, the HAC Amphitheater, Culinary Special Services and the Harborside Computer Center, containing 156 computers, five computer labs and an administrative staff area.

-Also located in this building are the Center for Academic Support, the Culinary Arts Museum at JWU, the Harborside Campus Library, Printing & Mailing Services, the Harborside Substation of Campus Safety & Security, Liberty Market, the warehouse, the administrative offices of Facilities Management, Facilities Engineering and Maintenance, classrooms, the office of the vice president of student affairs, Counseling Services on the second floor, and department faculty offices for the John Hazen White College of Arts & Sciences, College of Management and School of Online & Continuing Education.
+Also located in this building are the Alan Shawn Feinstein Center for Academic Support, the Culinary Arts Museum at JWU, the Harborside Campus Library, Printing & Mailing Services, the Harborside Substation of Campus Safety & Security, Liberty Market, the warehouse, the administrative offices of Facilities Management, Facilities Engineering and Maintenance, classrooms, the office of the vice president of student affairs, Counseling Services on the second floor, and department faculty offices for the John Hazen White College of Arts & Sciences and College of Management.

 The WILDCAT CENTER, located at 305 Shipyard Street, houses Health Services for the Harborside Campus, Athletics, two gymnasiums, student life programming space, game room, fitness center, the university's Harborside Bookstore (operated by Follett Higher Education Group), Student Involvement & Leadership and Student Conduct.